reddec/api-kv/README.md

-# API-KV: Simple and Flexible Key-Value Storage API
+# API-KV: Simple and Flexible Key-Value Storage

 ![apikv-logo.png](_docs/apikv-logo.png)

-Welcome to API-KV, a user-friendly and versatile Key-Value storage API designed with simplicity in mind.
+Welcome to API-KV, a user-friendly and versatile Key-Value storage designed with simplicity and API-first in mind.
 Powered by SQLite and implemented in Golang, API-KV offers an effortless experience for managing your data.

 Features: